 Caffeine and antioxidants, which green tea contains in large amounts, help the body burn calories.
 Besides, the metabolism is accelerated, which contributes to weight loss.
 However, you should also avoid overusing green tea during fasting because of its caffeine content.

 Can Herbal Tea Contribute To Your Health During A Fast?

-Unlike black and green tea, herbal teas are made by mixing herbs, spices, fruits, seeds, roots of various medicinal plants.
+Unlike black and green tea, herbal teas are made by mixing herbs, spices, fruits, seeds, and roots of various medicinal plants.
 Therefore, they do not contain caffeine and have healing properties.
+Some of them are used as skinny tea for weight loss.
 Due to the lack of caffeine, you can drink herbal teas without restriction while fasting.
 Let’s look at the main benefits of herbal teas during intermittent fasting.